-Every time I come across an elephant, I have always equated their size as a moving House, you will be able to decipher what am talking about if you can close to mature bull in his 40`s.
+Every time I come across an elephant, I have always equated their size as a moving House.
+You will be able to decipher what am talking about if you come close to a mature bull in his 40`s.
 I have been dissecting about elephant behaviour for a while now.
-And I will share with you some of the engrossing facts about Elephants. n
+And I will share with you some of the engrossing facts about Elephants.

 Amboseli National Park where I have learned the top facts about elephants is the Home of Elephants in Africa after Chobe National Park in Botswana.
 Let’s now delve in and see these gripping facts.

 Elephants certainly have large brains (Scientists say it weighs up to 11 pounds, making it the largest land Mammals) which increase their memory capacity and aid in their complex patterns of communication.
 They are believed to remember friends and enemies and can hold grudges for long.
 They exhibit substantial intelligence including, grief, altruism, mimicry just to mention a few.